-Foods and Nutrition 9 Foods and Nutrition 11 Foods and Nutrition 10 Foods and Nutrition 12 Mixed Fiber Arts 11 & 12 Housing & Living Environments 12 Baking and Pastry 12 Interpersonal & Family Relationships 11 Foods and Nutrition 9 Students will improve their food preparation skills while learning how nutrition affects the mind and body.
+Foods and Nutrition 9 Foods and Nutrition 10 Foods and Nutrition 11 Baking and Pastry 12 Interpersonal & Family Relationships 11 Housing & Living Environments 12 Foods 9 Students will improve their food preparation skills while learning how nutrition affects the mind and body.
 Personal safety and sanitation skills will be learned and practiced.
 Students will be able to prepare a wide variety of nutritious and delicious foods using a variety of basic cooking preparation methods.
 Be prepared to impress family and friends with your new cooking skills.
-Foods and Nutrition 10 Foods 10 is a continuation of Foods 9 with more emphasis on health and safety, along with the Canadian food culture and the design and preparation of your favorite foods.
+Foods 10 Foods 10 is a continuation of Foods 9 with more emphasis on health and safety, along with the Canadian food culture and the design and preparation of your favorite foods.
 Pastas, soups, sauces, and stir frys are included as well as baking cookies, yeast breads, and special occasion cakes.
 Learn how to make delicious meals, tasty snacks, and desserts.
 Develop a passion for cooking as well as advancing your cooking skills and knowledge.
-Foods and Nutrition 11 It is recommended that students complete Foods 9 or Foods 10 before enrolling.
+Foods 11 It is recommended that students complete Foods 9 or Foods 10 before enrolling.
 Food Studies 11 focuses on the planning and preparation of nutritious foods for individuals and families.
 Students increase their knowledge of the nutritional, social, and economic factors that affect food selection and preparation.
 A study of international culture and cuisine focuses on learning about the unique flavors and cooking techniques used to prepare some of the world's favorite dishes.
 Students will also develop skills in time management, budgeting while preparing and presenting delicious foods in the class.
-Mixed Fiber Arts 11 & 12 Learn how to sew, knit and crochet, while helping your community and the environment.
-This course focuses on how to create objects that allow for individual expression, with a focus on being environmentally friendly.
-Students will gain skills that include making prototypes, testing, and sharing various creations, using both new and repurposed materials.
-A basic skill set is helpful, but not necessary.
-Students will also gain an understanding into how to price, promote and sell their handmade items in the future.
-Foods and Nutrition 12 It is strongly recommended that students complete Food Studies 10 or 11 before enrolling in this course.
-This is a course for the cooking enthusiast who is eager to become skilled in gourmet cuisine.
-To have success in this course you must already have a solid foundation of basic cooking skills and be efficient in the kitchen.
-Students will learn advanced baking and cooking skills - learning how to present classic dishes with flare.
-Create your own recipes and elegant restaurant-quality meals with a style that will impress any quest.
-Projects: Christmas Tea - Gingerbread Village design and preparation, Spring Tea - A spring theme including décor and a student-developed menu, Senior Iron Chef Abby Competition - students develop and lead the preparation of one course.
 Bakina and Pastry 12 Do you love baking cakes, cookies and pastries?
 Would you like to use your creativity to try new decorating techniques and explore flavours, textures and design?
 Then Baking and Pastry Arts 12 is the course for you.
 This class will give students the opportunity to learn basic and advanced baking skills and decorating ideas while making sweet and savory desserts and pastries.
 Enjoy cake wars, cookie challenges and pastry faceoffs in this exciting new course.
 Prerequisite for this course is Foods 10.
 Interpersonal & Family Relationships 11 Interested in Psychology?
 Thinking of a career in a nurturing profession such as social work, childcare or teaching?
 Study personality typology, intellectual development and the self in a social context.
 Study relationships leading to marriage, different cultural practices, legal aspects of marriage and relationship difficulties and solutions.
 This course is open to grade 10, 11 and 12 students.
 Housing & Living Environments 12 Prepare yourself for successful living on your own once you leave home.
 Learn about housing and interior design.
 Make an accessory for your present or future home.
 Learn about the needs of children from prenatal to birth to school age and develop good parenting skills.
 Understand how adults continue to grow as they move from adolescents through to old age.
 This course is open to grade 10, 11 and 12 students.
 INDUSTRIAL EDUCATION Industrial Education Quick Reference: